Nadjib-coder/portfolio-project/README.md

 The architecture of TaskMaster is designed as a simple web application following the MVC (Model-View-Controller) pattern.
 The web application consists of:

-- **Client-Side Front-End**: Built with HTML, CSS, and JavaScript.
+- **Client-Side Front-End**: Built with React, HTML, CSS, and JavaScript.
 - **Server-Side Back-End**: Built with Node.js and Express.
-- **Database**: A relational database (e.g., MySQL or PostgreSQL) to store user tasks and related information.
+- **Database**: A Non-Relational Databases (Mongodb) to store user tasks and related information.

 ### Components